decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ### States

-The **States** component is present on several smart items.
+The **States** component is included on several smart items.
 It lists possible states that the smart item can be in.
 At any given time, the smart item is in one of these states.
 For example, a door can be "open" or "closed".
 The Open action sets the state to "open", the Close action sets the state to "closed".

 You can do the following things with states: